costpetrides/Gamma_Ray-Hadron-Shower-Discrimination/README.md

 2. [The MAGIC Telescope: development of new technologies and first observations](https://mediatum.ub.tum.de/doc/603045/603045.pdf)

+3. Machine Learning Methods:
+   i.
+K-Nearest Neighbors (KNN)
+   ii.

-3. Title of Database: MAGIC gamma telescope data 2004
+5. Title of Database: MAGIC gamma telescope data 2004

-4. Sources:
+6. Sources:

    (a) Original owner of the database: